phonedotcom/API-SDK-objc/docs/SWGAccountsApi.md

 SWGAccountsApi*apiInstance = [[SWGAccountsApi alloc] init];

-// Get a list of accounts visible to the authenticated user or client [apiInstance listAccountsWithFiltersId:filtersId
+// Get a list of accounts visible to the authenticated user or client.
+[apiInstance listAccountsWithFiltersId:filtersId
               sortId:sortId
               limit:limit